 b.
 Their spouse has checked out sexually and the person cheating misses having a sexual relationship.

 c.
 One partner believes it is okay to cheat.
 They often have grown up in a home where one, or both of their parents cheated and learned that infidelity was acceptable.
-This is the hardest type of infidelity to deal with in counseling because it has to do with the client’s values and family dynamics that are pretty ingrained into their unconscious.
+This is the hardest type of infidelity to deal with in counseling because it has to do with the client’s values and family dynamics that are pretty ingrained into their subconscious.

 I continue to do my part, and you?